Signed in as:

 filler@godaddy.com

-Two fallacies constrain learning across countries.
-“If it worked there, it will work here.”
-“This place is unique—we can’t learn from others.”
 To go beyond this polarity, Bob has developed convenings as a way to stimulate learning and problem solving.
 From outside come data, models, and case studies of success.
 From inside come local knowledge and problem solving.
-The result: solutions and collaborations that would not have happened otherwise.
+The result: olutions that would not have happened otherwise.
+“What Will Work Here: Inferences from Evaluations in Complex Ecologies.”

-Ian Clark provides a summary: here: http://www.atlas101.ca/pm/concepts/klitgaards-policy-analysis-and-evaluation-version-2-0/
+Ian Clark provides a summary:: http://www.atlas101.ca/pm/concepts/klitgaards-policy-analysis-and-evaluation-version-2-0/

 The crucial issues facing regions, countries, and the world cannot be solved by governments acting alone or by privatization.
 Instead, government, business, and civil society must work together to create new strategies, forge new methods of implementation, and evaluate together what works where.